 Hurricane Lee on path for New England and Canada with Category 1 storm expected to be "large and dangerous"

-Hurricane Lee was barreling toward eastern New England and Canada's Atlantic coast Thursday and was expected to make landfall over the weekend, forecasters said.
+Hurricane Lee is barreling toward eastern New England and Canada's Atlantic coast and is expected to make landfall over the weekend, forecasters said.
 The Category 1 storm, which grew at one point last week to Category 5 strength, was expected to stay large and dangerous as it continued on a trajectory north, according to the National Hurricane Center.

 Lee has prompted a hurricane watch to be issued in Maine for the first time since 2008, CBS News senior weather and climate producer David Parkinson reported.